VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector: Acknowledgment

-Figure \ref{Fig_SARD_test_cases}(a) shows one example, which is dubbed {\em test case 244486} because it is derived from the SARD dataset \cite{SARD}.
-This example contains an OS command injection vulnerability because the input is received from the console and is used without validating it (vulnerable Line 23).
-Consider sSyVC ``$data$'' in Line 8.
-Since the source code parsing (e.g. when using {\em Joern} \cite{yamaguchi2014modeling}) cannot deal with macro definitions, ``COMMAND\_ARG3'' in Line 23 cannot be identified as ``$data$''.
-As a consequence, the corresponding sSeVC fails to identify the vulnerable statement in Line 23.
+Fig. \ref{Fig_SARD_test_cases}(a) describes an example macro, which contains a command injection vulnerability because the input is received from the console and is used without validation (vulnerable Line 24).
+Consider the sSyVC ``$data$'' in Line 9.
+A source code parser (e.g., {\em Joern} \cite{yamaguchi2014modeling}) is not able to identify this macro because it is used in a program file (i.e., {\tt .c}) but defined in a header file, while recalling that program files and header files are linked after complication.
+That is, ``COMMAND\_ARG3'' in Line 24 cannot be identified as ``$data$''.
+As a consequence, the corresponding sSeVC fails to identify the vulnerable statement in Line 24.
 This explains the false-negative.
-On the other hand, the iSeVCs can identify the ``COMMAND\_ARG3'' in Line 23 as ``$data$'' after compilation.
+On the other hand, the iSeVCs can identify the ``COMMAND\_ARG3'' in Line 24 as ``$data$'' after compilation.
 This explains why the resulting model can detect the vulnerability.